virtualagc/virtualagc.github.io/README.md

 Because the staging area is not fully functional as a mirror for the real website, we don't want it to show up in search engines.
 Therefore, the top-level folder (virtualagc.github.io) should have a robots.txt file disallowing all search-engine access.

+The file google...html is a verification file demonstrating ownership (RSB) to Google for reindexing requests.

 Although this top-level folder has an index.html file, the content of that file should not mimic anything that would mislead anybody to think that it's real Virtual AGC.
 I don't know if the index file is actually necessary, but we put it in there originally and I don't feel like second-guessing that decision now.